 Taking Macro shots on the Mi A3 isn’t an easy task.
 In spite of having an f/1.8 aperture, it was slow to focus and occasionally needed us to move away from the subject to lock focus.
 After the focus is locked, the Sony sensor takes very good macro shots.
 It managed good separation between the subject and the background and reproduced details well.
 Portrait mode lets you adjust the level of background blur before you take a shot.
 The phone managed good edge detection and accurate colors in this mode.

 In low lighting situations, the Mi A3 has managed to deliver some really good shots but as long as you are patient.
 The Mi A3 takes no time to lock the focus but is a little slow to capture the image.
 It takes slightly longer to take a shot in low light situations, which may sometimes result in motion blur.
 We have to keep the phone still to get a perfect shot under low lighting situations.
 Low-light shots had good detail, and the noise was under control.
 The night mode of the Mi A3 takes brighter images with better details.

 Coming to the Video recording, the primary camera can shoot up to 4K resolution at 30 FPS and the front-facing camera can shoot videos up to 1080p resolution at 60 FPS.
-There’s also Electronic Image Stabilization (EIS) support for the main camera but only till 1080p resolution, 4K and selfie videos doesn’t support any stabilization.
+There’s also Electronic Image Stabilization (EIS) support for the main camera but only till 1080p resolution, 4K, and selfie videos don’t support any stabilization.

 Mi A3’s Pricing and Verdict